Ellis-Brown/cs50-notes/build-systems/makefile-lecture2.md

         Files that the rule depends on.
 If any prequesite is newer than the target, the recipe runs.
 If a pre-requesite has its own rule, Make will run that rule first if necessary.
 Its up to you to get this right
     - Recipe

         A list of shell commands to run to generate the target.
-Each lune runs in its own shell, so cd and setting shell variables wont persist across multiple lines.
+Each line runs in its own shell, so cd and setting shell variables won't persist across multiple lines.
         You can have as many lines as you want in a recipie.

-2. ### Variable defintions
+2. ### Variable definitions

 3. ### Special targets

-> Note: A make rule will stop if an of the shell commands in the recipie end with a non-zero exit code.
+> Note: A make rule will stop if an of the shell commands in the recipe end with a non-zero exit code.
 ## Special flags
 > -s : silent mode
-> preface a command with the @ sign, and it only prints the output of the recipie
+> preface a command with the @ sign, and it only prints the output of the recipe

 ## Benefits of a build system
 ### Consistency
-- One simple command runs arbitrary comlpex build rules
+- One simple command runs arbitrary complex build rules
-- Build happens identically for everyone working opn the project
+- Build happens identically for everyone working on the project
 - Rules can be developed alongside code, tracked in version control.
 ### Efficiency
-- Build is split up into multiple _rules_, whuch transforms inputs into outputs.
+- Build is split up into multiple _rules_, which transforms inputs into outputs.
 - Each rule only needs to run if its inputs have changed.
 - Build system figures out the minimal set of rules that need to run.